Testing Bayesian Networks: Testing Identity of Product Distributions

 \subsection{Sample Complexity Lower Bound for Identity Testing}

 In this section, we prove our matching information-theoretic lower bound for identity testing.
-In Theorem~\ref{theo:lb:product:uniform}, we give a lower bound for uniformity testing of a product distribution, while Theorem~\ref{theo:lb:product:identity:unbalanced} shows a quantitatively similar lower bound for identity testing against the product distribution with mean vector $q = (1/n, \ldots, 1/n)$.
+In~\cref{theo:lb:product:uniform}, we give a lower bound for uniformity testing of a product distribution, while~\cref{theo:lb:product:identity:unbalanced} shows a quantitatively similar lower bound for identity testing against the product distribution with mean vector $q = (1/n, \ldots, 1/n)$.
+To establish these lower bounds, we use the information-theoretic technique from~\cite{DK:16}: Given a candidate hard instance, we proceed by bounding from above the mutual information between appropriate random variables.
+More specifically, we construct an appropriate family of hard instances (distributions) and show that a set of $k$ samples taken from a distribution belonging to the chosen family has small shared information with whether or not the distributions are the same.

-\begin{restatable}{theorem}{uniformityproductlb} There exists an absolute constant $\eps_0 > 0$ such that, for any $0 < \eps \leq \eps_0$, the following holds: Any algorithm that has sample access to an unknown product distribution $P$ over $\{0,1\}^n$ and distinguishes between the cases that $P=U$ and $\normone{P-U} > \eps$ with probability $2/3$ requires $\Omega(\sqrt{n}/\eps^2)$ samples. \end{restatable}
+\begin{restatable}{theorem}{uniformityproductlb} There exists an absolute constant $\eps_0 > 0$ such that, for any $0 < \eps \leq \eps_0$, the following holds: Any algorithm that has sample access to an unknown product distribution $P$ over $\{0,1\}^n$ and distinguishes between the cases that $P=U$ and $\normone{P-U} > \eps$ {with probability $2/3$} requires $\Omega(\sqrt{n}/\eps^2)$ samples. \end{restatable}

-\begin{proof} We follow the information-theoretic framework of~\cite{DK:16} for proving distribution testing lower bounds, first defining two distributions over product distributions $\dyes,\dno$: \begin{itemize} \item $\dyes$ is the distribution that puts probability mass $1$ on the uniform distribution, $U=\bernoulli{1/2}^{\otimes n}$; \item $\dno$ is the uniform distribution over the set
+\begin{proof} As previously mentioned, we first define two distributions over product distributions $\dyes,\dno$: \begin{itemize} \item $\dyes$ is the distribution that puts probability mass $1$ on the uniform distribution, $U=\bernoulli{1/2}^{\otimes n}$; \item $\dno$ is the uniform distribution over the set

 \end{itemize}